Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Commentary on Judgment No. 15635 of 2023: European Arrest Warrant and the Principle of Specialty

-The Principle of Specialty and Its Application
+The Principle of Specialty and its Application

 Implications for European Jurisprudence